-We currently expect to use the net proceeds from this offering to support the clinical development, regulatory approval and commercial preparations for TransCon hGH, to fund clinical development of our other endocrinology rare disease programs, including TransCon PTH and TransCon CNP, to identify and progress development of new product candidates, including in the therapeutic area of oncology, and for working capital and general corporate purposes.
+We currently expect to use the net proceeds from this offering, together with our existing cash and cash equivalents to support the commercial preparations, launch and commercial activities, clinical development and regulatory approvals for our products and product candidates, and for working capital and general corporate purposes.

 Based on our planned use of our net proceeds from this offering, we currently estimate that such funds, together with existing cash and cash equivalents, will be sufficient to fund our operations for at least the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use these available capital resources sooner than we currently expect.
-It is possible that we will not achieve the progress that we expect because the actual costs and timing of drug development, including obtaining regulatory approvals, are difficult to predict and are subject to substantial risks and delays.
+It is possible that we will not achieve the progress that we expect because the actual costs and timing of drug development, including obtaining regulatory approvals, and of commercialization preparations are difficult to predict and are subject to substantial risks and delays.

-Due to the uncertainties inherent in the clinical development and regulatory approval process, it is difficult to estimate with certainty the exact amounts of the net proceeds from this offering that may be used for the above purposes.
+Due to the uncertainties inherent in the clinical development, regulatory approval and commercialization process, it is difficult to estimate with certainty the exact amounts of the net proceeds from this offering that may be used for the above purposes.
 As such, our senior management will retain discretion over the use of the net proceeds from this offering.
-The amounts and timing of our expenditures will depend upon numerous factors, including unforeseen delays or problems in the clinical development process and in the development of our manufacturing and supply chain.
+The amounts and timing of our expenditures will depend upon numerous factors, including unforeseen delays or problems in the clinical development, regulatory approval or commercialization process and in the development of our manufacturing and supply chain.